 The national Retirement Living Code of Conduct is now operational as a self-regulation measure for the retirement village industry.

-This is an initiative of the three peak bodies representing retirement living across Australia – the Retirement Living Council, Leading Aged Services Australia and Aged and Community Services Australia.
+This is an initiative of the three peak bodies representing retirement living across Australia – the Retirement Living Council and Leading Aged Services Australia.

 The intent of the Code of Conduct is to set and maintain the highest standards relating to the marketing, selling and operation of retirement communities, including complaints and dispute management procedures for operators and residents.

 Operators that subscribe to the Code of Conduct commit to specific standards around handling of disputes and complaints, and to actions to resolve them.
 Should an operator fail to uphold elements of the Code relating to complaints handling and resolution, a formal complaint may be lodged with the Code Administrator.
 Full details are available in the Code of Conduct document or by emailing firstname.lastname@example.org.